New York's 18th congressional district

 New York's 18th congressional district is a congressional district for the United States House of Representatives in New York’s Hudson Valley that contains some of the northern suburbs and exurbs of New York City.
 It is currently represented by Democrat Pat Ryan.

 The 18th district includes all of Orange County, and most of Dutchess and Ulster Counties.
-The district includes the cities of Newburgh, Beacon, Kingston, and Poughkeepsie.
+The district includes the cities of Newburgh, Middletown, Kingston, and Poughkeepsie.

 In the August 23, 2022 Democratic Party primary Ulster County executive Pat Ryan defeated Aisha Mills and Moses Mugulusi.
 On the same date Ryan also defeated Dutchess County executive Marc Molinaro (Republican) in a special election to fill a vacant seat in the district.
 The latter contest was seen as a victory in a bellwether district.
 In the November 8, 2022 general election Ryan defeated New York State Assembly member Republican Colin Schmitt.

 Republican Molinaro ran in the New York's 19th congressional district in the November general election and defeated Democrat Josh Riley.
 Incumbent Sean Patrick Maloney changed his election district to the New York's 17th congressional district, after redistricting maps were announced.